hugovangalen/RetroUSBJoystick/README.md

 ## Troubleshooting

-- If the Arduino cannot initialise the NRF24 module, it will blink the LED repeatedly.
+- If the Arduino cannot initialise the NRF24 module, it will blink a LED repeatedly.
-- In case of problems you can enable "SERIAL_DEBUG" in `C64JoystickBase.h` to see more verbose operation in the Serial Monitor in the Arduino IDE (9600 baud).
+- In case of problems, you can enable `SERIAL_DEBUG` in the file `C64JoystickBase.h` to see more verbose operation in the Serial Monitor in the Arduino IDE (9600 baud).

 ## License